Migratory insertion: Insertion of other oxides

-Many electrophilic oxides insert into metal carbon bonds; these include sulfur dioxide, carbon dioxide, and nitric oxide.
+Many electrophilic oxides insert into metal carbon bonds that include sulfur dioxide, carbon dioxide, and nitric oxide.
 These reactions have limited or no practical significance, but are of historic interest.
 With transition metal alkyls, these oxides behave as electrophiles and insert into the bond between metals and their relatively nucleophilic alkyl ligands.
 As discussed in the article on Metal sulfur dioxide complexes, the insertion of SO2 has been examined in particular detail.
 SO2 inserts to give both O-sulphinates and S-sulphinates, depending on the metal centre.
 With square planar alkyl complexes, a pre-equilibrium is assumed involving formation of an adduct.

 Insertion of alkenes into metal-carbon bonds

 The insertion of alkenes into both metal-carbon is important.
 The insertion of ethylene and propylene into titanium alkyls is the cornerstone of Ziegler–Natta catalysis, the main source of polyethylene and polypropylene.
 The majority of this technology involves heterogeneous catalysts, but it is widely assumed that the principles and observations on homogeneous systems are applicable to the solid-state versions.
 Related technologies include the Shell Higher Olefin Process which produces detergent precursors.